Ming-Ni-Group/P.aeruginosa-ICU-patients/README.md

 ## iSNVs and SNPs calling and annotation

-1. Map the WGS reads to the reference genome :
+1. Map the NGS reads to the reference genome (snakemake pipeline):

-   using snakemake

-   `snakemake -s  NGS_map_PAO1-pipeline.py`
+   `snakemake -s  NGS_map_PAO1-pipeline.py -p `

-2. iSNVs and SNPs calling :
+2. iSNVs and SNPs calling (snakemake pipeline):

-   `snakemake -s iSNV_calling-pipeline.py `
+   `snakemake -s iSNV_calling-pipeline.py -p `

-   (This can also generate the stat of the iSNVs and SNPs, samples' genomes replaced the SNPs cites)
+   This script is used to call the iSNVs and SNPs , generate the summary state of the iSNVs and SNPs

 3. Annotation of iSNVs and SNPs  by using SnpEff :

-   - Convert iSNV table into vcf format(VCFv4.1) :
+   - Convert the iSNVs and SNP table into vcf format(VCFv4.1) :

-     `python  iSNVTable_2_vcf_allsample.py  -i  $   -o $allsamplesVcfPath   -r   MN908947.3`
+     `python  iSNVTable_2_vcf_allsample.py  -i  $   -o $allsamplesVcfPath   -r   $ref_ID `

    - Annoting the iSNVs and SNPs :

-      `java -jar snpEff.jar ann  $referenceID   $vcf_file    >$outputFile_vcf`
+      `java -jar snpEff.jar ann  $referenceID   $vcf_file  --protein  $ref_database_ID   >$outputFile_vcf`

-## Repeat regions in the reference genome
+## Repeat regions identification of the reference genome

-- cut the ref genome to 150bp simulation sequences:
+- cut the ref genome to 150bp simulation sequences by step 1:

   `python  PA-refGnm_cutToSimmulateReads.py -r $refGnm -o $outputP -s $cutStep -l $readLength `

-- map the  simulation reads to the other bacteria genomes

-  `snakemake -s simuReads_mapTo_PARefAE0049-pipeline.py`

 - align the simulated reads to the reference genome using blastn
 1. build the database for blast